acope/Senior-Design/doc/serial_interface_rule.md

 #### Change Amplitude Request (Optional)
 - PC shall send **"D"** to indicate motor change request.
-- - PC shall send value in unsigned char format (1 byte).
+- - PC shall send value in unsigned int format (2 bytes).
 - PC shall send **"E"** to indicate end of transmission.
 - MC shall respond with **"A"** or **"F"** to indicate acknowledge or fail.